rousso1/scss-root-selectors/README.md

    * Hard to write scoped styling rules without affecting children, as it should be in a components-based application.
    * Bloated stylesheets may lead to performance problems.
    * BEM, Atomic, css modules - its not it.

 ---
-##Ask yourself: are you happy with your project's css the way it is now?

----
 The solution consists of 4 parts: